 The preparation of financial statements requires the directors to make estimates and assumptions that affect the reported amounts of assets and liabilities including the disclosure of contingent assets and liabilities at the date of the financial statements.
 This also includes the reported amounts of increases and decreases in net assets from operations during the reporting period.
 Actual results could differ from those estimates and such differences could be material, especially under volatile economic conditions.
-More detail on the specific judgements and estimates made in valuing the financial assets is included under the accounting policies in Note 3 and Note 8, relating to the Company's valuation of financial assets at fair value through profit or loss.
+The specific judgements and estimates made in preparing the Company's financial statements were in relation to the fair value of financial assets at fair value through profit or loss.
+Disclosures required under FRS 102 are disclosed in Notes 5 and 8 and those in relation to preparing the Company's financial statements under the going concern assumption are detailed in Note 2 above.